openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 - To get conversion recipes for specific TensorFlow, ONNX, PyTorch, Apache MXNet, and Kaldi models, refer to the :doc:`Model Conversion Tutorials <openvino_docs_MO_DG_prepare_model_convert_model_tutorials>`.
 - For more information about IR, see :doc:`Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™ <openvino_docs_MO_DG_IR_and_opsets>`.
+- For more information about support of neural network models trained with various frameworks, see :doc:`OpenVINO Extensibility Mechanism <openvino_docs_Extensibility_UG_Intro>`

 @endsphinxdirective